dfan/personalweb/content/about.md

 ---------------------------
 ### Short Bio
-I am a computer science student at Princeton University, who is passionate about solving interdisciplinary problems using machine learning, software engineering, and quantitative methods.
-My background is in research and software engineering.
-My interests include, but are not limited to, deep learning, computer vision, high-performance computing, information storage and retrieval, optimization, education, and healthcare.
-Broadly, my goal is to create value in the world using my skills and talents.
+I graduated *Magna Cum Laude* from Princeton University in 2019 with a B.S.E in computer science.
+I am passionate about advancing the state-of-art in computer vision and deep learning research, as well as reducing the computational and domain knowledge barriers that prevent large-scale production use of machine learning.
+I am happiest when doing a mix of hardcore research and engineering.

+My current research interests include, but are not limited to, 3D perception, meta learning, multi-task learning, representation learning, AutoML, and the intersection between vision + language.

 I am fluent in English and Mandarin Chinese.
 My hobbies include tennis, ping pong, clarinet, nature walks, hacking, and writing.